hazraChandrima/learning-git/README.md

 $ git add -A
 ```

-This staged both my newly added files into the repository.
+This staged both my newly added files, README.md and crappy-style.css into the repository.
 #

 3:18pm : Made my first commit into the repo.
 YOU WILL ALWAYS HAVE TO STAGE YOUR COMMITS FIRST!!!